Decibel-io/nextjs-task/README.md

 # Frontend Tasks for Freelancers (Paid Task)

-This test is a part of our hiring process for the Frontend Engineer freelance position.
+This test is a part of our hiring process for the Frontend Engineer.
 It should take you between 6 to 8 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

 ## Exercise